 Set Location ID, Type, Vendor, Model, Hardware product description, Credentials

 Lets you change various parameters for the selected device(s).

 Delete selected devices

 Lets you delete entries from the discovery table.
 This is particularly useful for devices that have been removed from the network.
-Asset Discovery will not delete the respective entries automatically, at least not before the configurable timer has expired.
+OTbase Discovery will not delete the respective entries automatically, at least not before the configurable timer has expired.
 If you delete the entry for a device that is still on that network, the entry will be restored automatically in the next probing run.

 The details pane